ceph/ceph/doc/dev/osd_internals/backfill_reservation.rst

 It's important that we always grab the local reservation before the remote reservation in order to prevent a circular dependency.

+We want to minimize the risk of data loss by prioritizing the order in which PGs are recovered.
+We use 3 AsyncReserver priorities to hand out reservations.
+The highest priority is log based recovery (RECOVERY) since this must always complete before backfill can start.
+The next priority is backfill of degraded PGs (BACKFILL_HIGH).
+The lowest priority is backfill of non-degraded PGs (BACKFILL_LOW).